 Your child has decided to intern abroad and now you have hundreds of questions about what that means and how you can help your child prepare for this experience.
 The best thing you can do is support him or her on this journey, and we are here to help you do that.
-Below are five tips to get you and the intern through this exciting and new challenge.
+Below are solutions to get you and your child through this exciting and new challenge.

 2. Educate yourself

 If you’re nervous about your child’s host country, do some research about the city and local customs to ease your doubts.
 Knowing about the local laws, customs, and economy will make you feel more secure.
 In addition, understanding the industry that your child is interested in will help you get a better understanding with the type of tasks that he or she may be doing within their internship.

 Of course, familiarize yourself with the program provider and read over the website and any program literature available to participants.

 3. Staying healthy

 Staying healthy while abroad is much more than just eating right.
 Remind your child to research the local cuisine and be aware of dietary restrictions that may be difficult to navigate in certain countries.
 Remind your child to stay physically active, especially if this is his or her first full-time job, by jogging in local parks or finding a local gym (some of the student accommodations have them).

 Most importantly, support your child’s mental health by being cognizant of the signs of culture shock and reminding him or her of the importance of building a strong social network of friends.

 Your child’s safety is your and our biggest concern.
 Speak with your child about ways to stay safe in a different country like traveling in groups, avoiding political demonstrations, and protecting valuables.
 Make sure that you have all of your child’s contact information and that he or she has the information of our in-country location coordinators.

 Ultimately, your child will be in control of his or her own safety so emphasize how important it is that they be responsible and smart while abroad.